 Isn’t that strange?
 A few passages in the first and last books of the Bible forbid world peace, whereas the remaining books command it.
 The Bible attributes every crime imaginable to man; but the only social decision that might reduce their impact—God forbids?
 Seems like an obvious textual revision by weapon managers.

 All I can respond is this.
 Screw that.
 If God commands me to do A and then condemns my eternal soul for optimizing A, that’s His business.
-I refuse to be forced into world war merely because some long-revered weapon text has told me to do so.
+I refuse to be forced into world war merely because some long-revered weapon text tells me to do so.
 Let the chips fall where they may; I will go on pushing for world peace.
-In my universe ruled by our God of Love, it will be those who refuse to cooperate with peace who will face God’s disappointment (God help them) prior to being saved in any case.
+In my universe ruled by our God of Love, it will be those who refuse to cooperate in peace who will face God’s disappointment (God help them) prior to being saved in any case.

 I have no use for a deity who can’t make up his mind what his slaves should do, and who condemns them to eternal hellfire for failing to satisfy his schizoid demands.
 I will do my best not to kill and not to harm the little ones.
 Let God make up His own mind whom to punish for His lack of clarity.